Edmonton Police Service logo

 Is there a policy or procedure that governs how officers use the body-worn video camera?

-Yes, a policy and procedures provide officers with operational direction that includes but is not limited to recording in private and public places; retention and security of videos; and responsibilities for officers and supervisors.
+Yes, policy and procedures provide officers with operational direction that includes but is not limited to recording in private and public places; retention and security of videos; and responsibilities for officers and supervisors.